pmp-p/untitled-asteroids-pyray/README.md

 ### Purpose

 * To practice implementing a data structure in a practical use case (Ex: Using a stack to implement a menu screen and button navigation system efficiently)
-* To Practice with complex OOP and structuring a complex program in a meaningful way
+* To Practice with complex OOP and structuring a complex program in a reasonable way way
-* To understand and appreciate the basic intricacies of what goes into game developnebt
+* To understand and appreciate the basic intricacies of what goes into game development

 ### Project Structure
 The codebase is organized into several modules: